mkhikhwan/unireco/README.md

 - **Deployment**: VPS (Linux server)

 ## Disclaimer
 This project is for academic purposes only.
 No personal or sensitive user data is collected or stored.
-All sample data used in development are publicly available.
+Data is not provided in this repository.

 ---